 More Staten Island Pizza

-If you’re traveling by car, you can check out the following additional Staten Island pizza shops during your visit to the least populated borough:
+If you’re traveling by car, you can check out the following additional Staten Island pizza shops during your visit to New York City’s least populated borough:

 As the classic song goes, “New York, New York, a wonderful town.
 The Bronx is up and The Battery’s down.”
 Anybody who forgets The Bronx during a comprehensive pizza crawl will miss an integral part of the New York pizza experience.